An Empirical Study on Variance-based MC Dropout Uncertainty-Error Correlation in 2D Brain Tumor Segmentation: Methodology

 The primary objective of this study was to investigate how the uncertainty correlation with segmentation error changes across different data augmentation strategies.
 We trained a standard U-Net architecture using four augmentation settings—horizontal flipping, rotation, scaling, and no augmentation—evaluated independently.
 Although segmentation metrics such as precision, recall, and Intersection over Union (IoU) were computed to describe model performance, the main focus was on analyzing the relationship between uncertainty and error.

-The trained weights from each model were then used to perform Monte Carlo (MC) dropout-based uncertainty estimation.
-For each augmentation setting, inference was run 50 times with dropout enabled, and the variance across the predictions was computed as a measure of epistemic uncertainty.
-Pixel-wise uncertainty was then correlated with segmentation error to assess how well uncertainty reflects inaccuracies under different augmentation techniques.
-This framework enabled a direct comparison of uncertainty–error relationships across augmentation strategies, when uncertainty was quantified using MC dropout.
+The trained weights from each augmentation setting were used to perform MC Dropout-based uncertainty estimation.
+During inference, dropout was kept active and 50 stochastic forward passes were performed per image.
+Pixel-wise variance across these passes was computed as the uncertainty estimate, representing one specific operationalization of epistemic uncertainty via MC Dropout.
+This variance-based uncertainty was then correlated with pixel-wise segmentation error to assess how well it reflects model inaccuracies under each augmentation setting, enabling a direct comparison of uncertainty-error relationships across conditions.